Neo-Vedanta: Gandhi

-Gandhi (1869–1948) has become a worldwide hero of tolerance and striving toward freedom.
+Mohandas K. Gandhi (1869–1948) has become a worldwide hero of tolerance, nonviolence, and striving toward freedom.
 In his own time, he objected to the growing forces of Indian nationalism, communalism and the subaltern response.
 Gandhi saw religion as a uniting force, confessing the equality of all religions.
-He synthesized the Astika, Nastika and Semitic religions, promoting an inclusive culture for peaceful living.
+He synthesised the Astika, Nastika and Semitic religions, promoting an inclusive culture for peaceful living.
 Gandhi pled for a new hermeneutics of Indian scriptures and philosophy, observing that "there are ample religious literature both in Astika and Nastika religions supporting for a pluralistic approach to religious and cultural diversity".